BOARD OF DIRECTORS - General Overview

 - Selecting, supporting and assessing the chief executive (at some point in the future).

 - Recruiting and orienting new board members and assessing board performance.

-Provide proper financial oversight.
+Provide proper financial oversight and contribute a minimum of $250 to the organization annually.
 The board must assist in developing the annual budget and ensuring that proper financial controls are in place.